Education

 Frequent search terms

-The University of Bordeaux champions tolerance and respect.
-It takes a firm stand against all types of sexual or homophobic violence and harassment.
-It encourages freedom of speech on these issues and strives to ensure that victims are heard and given support in their actions and claims.
+The University of Bordeaux fosters tolerance and respect.
+It takes a firm stand against all types of violence and discrimination.
+Our watchdog office dedicated to listening, monitoring and reporting unacceptable behaviour is available to victims and witnesses.

 Contact the watchdog office: celluledeveille.etudiant%40u-bordeaux.fr